freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-discuss-roles-and-responsibilies/task-5.md

 # --description--

-Listening and choose the right answer.
+Listen to the audio and answer the question.

 # --question--